ABOUT THE FLASH

 For April 2021, wholesale cannabis sales measured by transactions on LeafLink’s marketplace (GMV) increased by 113% YoY.

 To help clients better understand state-level trends, we disclose market-specific information for six key states each month.
 Out of those disclosed this month, all grew at an accelerated pace year-over-year with some seeing decreases compared to March.
 Nevada saw the fastest growth at 288% with Oregon lagging at 2% growth compared to April 2020.
+Growth rates in this chart represent YoY growth of brands on the platform since January 2020.

 Concentrates gains most market share